ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/RootView.md

 ## RootView

-RootView interface holds the reference of an activity or fragment, through the interface methods you have reference to context, life cycle, ViewModelStore and parent view id.
+The RootView interface holds the reference of an activity or fragment.
+Through the interface methods, you have a reference to context, life cycle, ViewModelStore and parent view id.

 RootView is present as attributes in the ViewConvertable interfaces and in the Action interface.